the-cocktail/google-tag-manager-rails/README.md

 </body>
 ```

-In addition you have to add the **data-gtm-event** attribute to the "clickable" elements that shoud fire events.
+In addition you have to add the **data-gtm-event** attribute to the elements that should fire events when clicked (links, selects...) or changed (checkboxes, radio buttons...).
 For example:

 ```html
 <a href="/wadus" data-gtm-event="wadusClicked">Wadus</a>